melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 ---
 layout: post
-title: "Newman with Docker from Windows with Vagrant"
+title: "Newman with Docker on Windows with Vagrant"
 date: 2018-08-05 17:45:09 -0700
 categories: devops
 tags: